Juglans nigra (Black Walnut)

 Black Walnut is a common forest species in the eastern half of North America and reaches the northern edge of its range in Minnesota.
 It is prized both for its wood, used for furniture and veneers, as well as the tasty nuts.
 The natural range extends to Twin Cities area, but it's also been planted much farther north and can be seen in landscapes and parks into the Arrowhead region.
 In recent years it has fallen prey to Thousand Cankers, a fungal disease primarily spread by the walnut twig beetle, which has spread throughout the western US with a second infection from the mid-Atlantic states into Indiana.
 The disease is not known to be in Minnesota or surrounding states at this time, but it is heading our way.
-Black Walnut closely resembles the related Butternut (Juglans cinerea), which is distinguished by more elongated, oval-elliptic fruits that are usually clustered 3 to 5, dark brown pith in the twigs, the leaflet hairs are branched, the terminal leaflet is about the same size as lateral leaflets, and leaf scars are flatish to convex at the tip and have a band of velvety hairs along the top edge.
+Black Walnut closely resembles the related Butternut (Juglans cinerea), which is distinguished by more elongated, sticky, oval-elliptic fruits that are usually clustered 3 to 5, dark brown pith in the twigs, the leaflet hairs are branched, the terminal leaflet is about the same size as lateral leaflets, and leaf scars are flatish to convex at the tip and have a band of velvety hairs along the top edge.
 Black Walnut fruits can also stain your hands black, and broken twigs and crushed leaves give off a strong, pungent odor.
 Butternut does neither of these.

 Please visit our sponsors